Types of Reamers

 - Welding Equipment Reamers are used for precision finishing in welding guns, cap-type electrodes, and other welding equipment.

 - Taper Pin Reamers are used to make tapered holes for taper pins.

 Reamers are made from different types of material depending on durability preferences for the job:

 - High Speed Steel is the most commonly used material since it’s inexpensive.

-- Tungsten Carbide is on the more expensive side, but has higher longevity than high speed steel.
+- Tungsten Carbide is more expensive, but has higher longevity than high speed steel.

-Certain types of reamers can also be customized for special flute styles such as Right Hand Spiral, Left Hand Spiral, Straight Flute, or with Chip Breakers.
+Certain types can also be customized for special flute styles such as Right Hand Spiral, Left Hand Spiral, Straight Flute, or with Chip Breakers.

 Reamers can be categorized by how they were built:

 - Solid Reamers are those made from out of one piece of tool material.

 - Tipped Solid Reamers have a body of one material with cutting edges of another material brazed or bonded in place.